Commutative 2-cocycles on Lie algebras: Simple Lie algebras

 for any $a,b,c\in A$.
 It is obvious that $\Phi$ is injective. \end{proof}

-\begin{corollary} A finite-dimensional central simple Lie algebra possesses nonzero commutative $2$-cocycles if and only if it isomorphic either to a form of $sl(2)$ or, in the case where the characteristic of the ground field is positive, to the Zassenhaus algebra $W_1(n)$. \end{corollary}
+\begin{corollary} A finite-dimensional central simple Lie algebra possesses nonzero commutative $2$-co\-cyc\-les if and only if it is isomorphic either to a form of $sl(2)$ or, in the case where the characteristic of the ground field is positive, to the Zassenhaus algebra $W_1(n)$. \end{corollary}

 \begin{proof} Obviously, we may pass to the algebraic closure of the ground field.
 Finite-dimensional simple Lie algebras over an algebraically closed field satisfying the standard identity of degree $5$, are precisely $sl(2)$ and the Zassenhaus algebra.
-This well-known fact could be derived in several ways, perhaps the easiest one is to invoke once again \cite[Proposition 46.1]{razmyslov} to establish that such Lie algebras have a subalgebra of codimension $1$, and then refer to the known classification of such algebras (see, for example, \cite{elduque} and references therein). \end{proof}
+This well known fact can be derived in several ways, perhaps the easiest one is to invoke once again \cite[Proposition 46.1]{razmyslov} to establish that such Lie algebras have a subalgebra of codimension $1$, and then refer to the known classification of such algebras (see, for example, \cite{elduque} and references therein). \end{proof}

 This generalizes \cite[Theorem 1.1]{alia-db}, where the same result is proved for Lie algebras of classical type by performing computations with the corresponding root system.
 Another proof for such Lie algebras could be derived by combining results of \cite{larsson} and \cite{without-unit}.
 In a sense, root space computations in \cite{alia-db} are equivalent to the appropriate part of computations in \cite{larsson}.